-Yet, in the midst of this despair, despite all the heartbreaking news; be it about those still fighting to survive, I feel hopeful.
+Yet, despite all the heartbreaking news, in the midst of this despair, be it about those still fighting to survive, I feel hopeful.
 I feel hopeful because I see people in my networks organizing volunteer groups, I see calls for donations, I see pledges by artists that proceeds of their work shall go to the victims, I see bottled water and food drives, I see everyone else in my country pulling together to help those in need, not only in my country but people from all over the world, including my employers at MyOutdesk, my fellow Virtual Assistants and their respective clients.

 We are a resilient people, we are a nation full of love, courage and joy, I know we will get past this, amidst the surrounding clouds of pain and sorrow, the rays of hope pierce the darkness…I have heard from friends all over the globe wishing the Philippines well, sending prayers, love, well wishes, all of these things matter and all of these things give us hope.
 We are a resilient people, we are a nation full of love, courage and joy, I know we will get past this, amidst the surrounding clouds of pain and sorrow, the rays of hope pierce the darkness…